 It is an exciting time to join Mission Neighborhood Centers, Inc. (MNC)!

-MNC is seeking a part-time Floater Teacher, this is a unique position that will primarily assist the teachers in providing quality, comprehensive child development services to preschool children and their families; and encouraging parental involvement in educational planning, goal setting and center activities.
-Promotes health, safety, nutrition, social, emotional, physical and cognitive development of preschool children enrolled in the program.
+Under the supervision of the Site Supervisor and in accordance with Head Start (HS) Federal Program Performance Standards, California Department of Education (CDE), California Department of Social Services (CDSS), Childcare Licensing Division (CLD), and Mission Neighborhood Center’s (MNC), the Early Head Start Infant/Toddler Floater Teacher will primarily assist the teachers in providing quality, comprehensive child development services to infant / toddler children and their families; and encouraging parental involvement in educational planning, goal setting and center activities.
+Promotes health, safety, nutrition, social, emotional, physical and cognitive development of infant / toddler children enrolled in the program..

 Interacting with Children

 - Helps teacher instruct children and parents (e.g. nutrition, self-care, social, motor skills, language skills, etc.) for the purpose of optimizing development of each child and helping to enhance parenting skills.